Construction apprentices will earn thousands of pounds more than many university graduates, according to new research.

 - How to hire an apprentice for your small business

-- How to become a plumber in the UK: top tips from Charlie Mullins
+- How to become a self-employed electrician in the UK

 - The UK trades earning six times the national wage